virtual-labs/exp-screwhead-applications-dei/experiment/theory.md

 In most srews, called "single start" screws, which have a single helical thread wrapped around them, the lead and pitch are equal.
 They only differ in "multiple start" screws, which have several intertwined threads.
 In these screws the lead is equal to the pitch multiplied by the number of starts.
 Multiple-start screws are used when a large linear motion for a given rotation is desired, for example in screw caps on bottles, and ball point pens.

-> **Single Start vs. Multiple Start:**
-> In most screws (single start), the **Lead** and **Pitch** are equal.
-In "multiple start" screws, which have several intertwined threads, the **Lead is equal to the Pitch multiplied by the number of starts**.
-Multiple-start screws are used when a large linear motion is required for a small rotation, such as in bottle caps or ballpoint pens.
+for a small rotation, such as in bottle caps or ballpoint pens.